 Keeping your employees happy and engaged through recognition (not just reward) is important.
 Part of this recognition is using their skills and expertise.
-Dr Bob Nelson, co-founder of Recognition Professionals International, summed up the result from a lack of recognition for employees when observing, that
+Dr Bob Nelson, co-founder of Recognition Professionals International, summed up the result from a lack of recognition for employees when observing that

 people may take a job for more money, but they often leave it for more recognition.

-Working with Consultancies
+Working With Consultancies

-It's important to set clear goals, guidelines and boundaries with consultancies from the outset.
-This advice may sound glib, but often gets neglected in preference to getting on with the work.
+It's essential to set clear goals, guidelines and boundaries with consultancies from the outset.
+This advice may sound glib, but it often gets neglected in preference to getting on with the work.
 For example, you may wish to manage the project and have consultancy resources working for your project manager.
 Alternatively, you may want the consultancy to take on the project management for you.
 Whichever it is, make sure there are clear and agreed on roles and responsibilities from the start.